RoboSats/robosats/docs/how-to-use.md

 <img src="images/how-to-use/book-phone.png"  width="370" />
 </div>

-On a smartphone, however, not all of the columns fits on the screen.
+On a smartphone, however, not all of the columns fit on the screen.
 The nicknames, the type of order, the payment method and the exchange rate are hidden by default.
 You can tap on any column and tap "Show columns" to select what columns to make visible.

 <div align="center">
 <img src="images/how-to-use/book-show-columns.png"  width="230" />